Want to know where to go in Vietnam? What is the must see in Vietnam? We have got you covered with this ultimate guide of where to go in Vietnam!!

 Stay central at the Jade Hotel ($20p/n for a private room), eat the best Vietnamese fusion in town at Serene Cuisine and drink syrupy iced Vietnamese coffee at Nina’s café.

-We only allocated 2 days here, however, we would recommend at least double that to have time for some of the amazing attractions, like the Marble Mountains.
+We only allocated 2 days here, however, we would recommend at least double that to have time for some of the amazing Da Nang attractions, like the Marble Mountains.
 Our plan, like most visitors, was to fly in and use it as a base for making the 30-kilometer visit to Hoi An.

-The highlight of our visit was the Lady Buddha Statue which was a short drive from our hotel.
+There are plenty of things to do in Da Nang but the highlight of our visit was the Lady Buddha Statue which was a short drive from our hotel.
 Located on the hill overlooking the city and the sea, this spot offers phenomenal views!